NorthPhoenix/personal-blog/README.md

 Reasons:

 - Client-side routing triggers server-side render which is not possible with Outstatic.
+(3/22/2024 update: use anchor HTML tags instead of Link Next.js component to avoid client-side routing.)
 - `cookies()` function in the dynamic part of the page triggers re-render of the static content.

 ## Tech Stack